-If you are thinking of booking a Vilamoura all inclusive golf holiday, this area in the Algarve has a lot to offer.
+If you are thinking of booking a 2022 Vilamoura golf holiday, this area in the Algarve has a lot to offer.
 Vilamoura is famous as a golfing Mecca.
 But what else is there to do in the town while you’re not out on the course?
 Fortunately, a lot.
 Here’s how to enjoy your spare time in this stunning coastal resort.

 The Benagil Sea Caves Boat Tour